 Liquidity is another way to describe the amount of operating cash we have available.
 We measure this by the number of days cash we have available to operate the utility.
-This helps determine the utilities ability to cover necessary expenses.
+This helps determine Tacoma Power's ability to cover necessary expenses.